Mulberry Charlotte Russe

 The majority of online fruit tree specialists sell Scrumptious on a variety of rootstocks.
 It is also increasingly available in garden centres although rarely seen for sale in the discount stores.

-If you prefer us to recommend a supplier for this variety then we suggest Crocus who sell it on M26 rootstock for less than £20 with a year's guarantee.
+If you prefer us to recommend a supplier for this variety then we suggest Crocus who sell it on M9 rootstock with a 5 year's guarantee.
 Click here for their page which contains more information about buying online.

 Remember that all apple trees need a stake to support them for the first couple of years and some require staking for life.
 So if you haven't got a stake and a tie for your new tree then buy one when you order the tree for convenience.
 Scrumptious is a an average variety as far as vigour is concerned so M27 and M9 rootstocks will need permanent staking.
 Grown on M26 rootstock it will only require staking if conditions in your area are windy or the soil conditions are poor.

 ALTERNATIVES TO SCRUMPTIOUS APPLE TREE